Can your brand get sick? Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 - Brand Equity

 There is no one formula to check your brand health quickly and easily.
-Instead, it’s like being an air traffic controller looking at a dashboard with dozens of indicators.
-You must track them all at once in order to detect any problems.
+Instead, it’s like an air traffic controller looking at a dashboard with dozens of indicators.
+You must track them all at once to detect any problems.

-Below let’s look at what indicators you need to have on your dashboard.
+Below let’s look at what indicators you need on your dashboard.

 1. NET Promoter Score (NPS)

-NPS shows whether your brand is “healthy” or not by comparing the number of positive and negative online mentions dedicated to your company.
+NPS shows whether your brand is “healthy” by comparing the number of positive and negative online mentions dedicated to your company.
 Here is a formula:

 Net Promoter Score = % of positive mentions - % of negative mentions